RESQUE Profile for Max Mustermann Demoprofile

 Types of samples

-Type of population/sample and representativeness for the 3 papers with own new data collection (“Other” excluded):
+Type of population/sample and cultural background for the 3 papers with own new data collection (“Other” excluded):

 Contributorship profile (CRediT roles)